-This typology dates from 2017, when it was developed as a synthesis from other typologies, so that it could be applied to a whole national education system.
-This formed part of a large analysis of the entire school education system in Afghanistan.
+This typology dates from 2017, when it was developed by Mark Pyman as a synthesis from other typologies so that it could be applied to a whole national education system.
+It then formed part of a large analysis of the entire school education system in Afghanistan.
 Despite the severity of the corruption issues in that country, the typology itself closely resembles those of less corrupt countries.
-That report here is worth reading.
+That report had a significant t impact in catalysing change in Afghanistan's' Education Ministry and you can read that Afghanistan report here.